lama-ahmad/practical-javascript/README.md

 - [x] .displayTodos should show .completed

 v6 Requirements
-- [ ] .toggleAll: If everything's true, make everything false
+- [x] .toggleAll: If everything's true, make everything false
-- [ ] .toggleAll: Otherwise, make everything true
+- [x] .toggleAll: Otherwise, make everything true

+v7 Requirements
+- [ ] There should be a Display All and Toggle All button in the app
+- [ ] Clicking Display All should run todoList.displayTodos
+- [ ] Clicking Toggle All should run todoList.toggleAll